Ericsson/ecaudit/doc/setup.md

 ### Role Based Whitelists

-The role based whitelist is configured usign custom role options in Cassandra.
+The role based whitelist is configured using custom role options in Cassandra.
 This is the default whitelist method.

 * Whitelists are configured per role in Cassandra.